Skip to main content

 My latest novel, The Unexpected (HarperCollins, 2024) follows two female friends, Robin and Kessie, who find themselves platonically co-parenting a baby.
 As well as exploring themes of motherhood and friendship, it looks at the anthropology of kinship, and the evolution of family law to support so-called unconventional families.
 It has been acclaimed as 'Wonderful… all sorts of common assumptions about motherhood and family are turned on their head.
 It’s brilliant on friendship, identity, longing and resilience’ in the Daily Mail, and as 'A heartwarming depiction of female friendship as a bond stronger than any other' in The Times,

-My debut novel, The Invisible Crowd (HQ, 2017), explores human experiences of the immigration and asylum system in the UK.
+My debut novel, The Invisible Crowd (HQ, 2017), interrogates human experiences of the immigration and asylum system in the UK.
 It follows Yonas, an Eritrean asylum seeker, on his quest for refugee status in the UK, and it is a polyphonic story, narrated from the points of view of lots of other characters who meet him on his jounry, including his barrister, a bin man who gives him a lift, a home office interviewer, and an artist.
 It was inspired by my own legal work and years of research, and was awarded a Victor Turner Prize for ethnographic writing.

 Live Literature: The Experience and Cultural Value of Literary Performance Events from Salons to Festivals (Palgrave, 2021) is a multidisciplinary book that interrogates the contemporary culture of live literature events and how they shape literary culture through ethnographies of a major literary festival and an LGBTQ+ literary salon.
 Experimental in its writing style, it makes a case for using creative writing techniques in ethnographic writing to interrogate the nature and value of arts-based experiences.
+It has led to invitations to give lectures and talks internationally on live literature, including for the Gothenburg UNESCO City of Literature and Manchester UNESCO City of Literature, and invitations to lecture on literary anthropology and creative ethnographies including at the University of St Gallen.

-Before taking up a post at Exeter, I taught creative writing at QMUL, City Lit, Camden Arts Centre, and The British Library.
 I previously worked as a barrister, specialising in human rights, at 39 Essex Chambers (2007-2014).
 During that time I completed an MA in Creative Writing at Royal Holloway, University of London (Distinction).
 I also have a Masters in Law from UCL, when I specialised in human rights and social theory (Distinction).
 My undergraduate degree was in Music at Oxford University, where I was awarded the top first.